619-296-7591

 What Is Chinese Medicine?

-Classical Chinese Medicine is an ancient medical system that includes Chinese Herbal Medicine, Acupuncture, Moxabustion, Cupping, Bloodletting, Diet Therapies, Tai Qi, and Taoist Meditation.
+Chinese Medicine is a classical medical system that includes Chinese Herbals, Acupuncture, Moxa, Cupping, Diet Therapies, Tai Qi, and Meditation.
 Some people refer to it as TCM.

-Chinese Herbal Medicine treats both the Causes of Diseases and their Symptoms
+Treat the Causes of Diseases as well as their Symptoms

 Can I Come in for a Chinese Herbal Diagnosis without getting Acupuncture?